-- allowance is therefore increased from considering development schemes of 1 to 5 dwellings to 1 to 9 dwellings and so is increased from 45 dwellings per year to 84 dwellings per year.
-This equates to a windfall allowance of 588 dwellings for years six onwards for the rest of the plan period up to 2031. - 2.28 The revised housing supply figures set out in Table 2.3, illustrates that following consideration for updated completion, commitments and windfall figures that the residual currently necessary to fully meet the district housing requirement is 1,507 dwellings as at April 2019. - 2.29 The Sites DPD allocates 22 sites to meet the residual necessary to meet the agreed housing requirement for the plan period as reflected in the 'stepped trajectory' and in accordance with the District Plan.
-This is important to ensure the Council can continue to maintain a five-year housing land supply. - 2.30 The Site Allocations Policy SA10: Housing updates and complements District Plan Policy DP4: Housing and provides context for the residual necessary for the Sites DPD to address.
-The Site Allocations Policy SA11: Additional Housing Allocations identifies the sites that are allocated to meet the residual housing requirement addressed by the Sites DPD. - 2.31 The Habitats Regulations require that the competent authority (Mid Sussex District Council) assesses the effects of land use plans to determine if there will be an adverse effect on the ecological integrity of a European site as a result of the plan's implementation, either on its own or in combination with other plans or projects.
-The European sites of interest to Mid Sussex District are the Ashdown Forest Special Protection Area (SPA) and Special Area of Conservation (SAC), which are located within neighbouring Wealden District. - 2.32 A Habitats Regulations Assessment (HRA) has been undertaken to assess the Site Allocations DPD.
+- 2.29 The revised housing supply figures set out in Table 2.3, illustrates that following consideration for updated completion, commitments and windfall figures that the residual currently necessary to fully meet the district housing requirement is 1,280797 dwellings as at 1st April 20202021. - 2.30 The Sites DPD allocates 22 sites to meet the residual necessary to meet the agreed housing requirement for the plan period as reflected in the 'stepped trajectory' and in accordance with the District Plan.
+This is important to ensure the Council can continue to maintain a five-year housing land supply. - 2.31 The Site Allocations Policy SA10: Housing updates and complements District Plan Policy DP4: Housing and provides context for the residual necessary for the Sites DPD to address.
+The Site Allocations Policy SA11: Additional Housing Allocations identifies the sites that are allocated to meet the residual housing requirement addressed by the Sites DPD. - 2.32 The Habitats Regulations require that the competent authority (Mid Sussex District Council) assesses the effects of land use plans to determine if there will be an adverse effect on the ecological integrity of a European site as a result of the plan's implementation, either on its own or in combination with other plans or projects.
+The European sites of interest to Mid Sussex District are the Ashdown Forest Special Protection Area (SPA) and Special Area of Conservation (SAC), which are located within neighbouring Wealden District. - 2.33 A Habitats Regulations Assessment (HRA) has been undertaken to assess the Site Allocations DPD.
 The main potential impacts of the Site Allocations DPD are recreation impacts primarily relating to risks to the Ashdown Forest SPA and air quality impacts primarily relating to risks to the Ashdown Forest SAC.
 The HRA considers the existing approach to mitigation for recreation impacts and the options for future mitigation.
 The HRA considers the air quality modelling results in relation to the wider context of a long-term trajectory of air quality improvements and transport mitigation measures.
 Using evidence-based justifications, the HRA has concluded, at this stage of plan-making, that the Site Allocations DPD does not present any potential risks to the Ashdown Forest SPA and SAC that are not capable of being mitigated.